-Barbus eurystomus is one of three large Barbus species in Lake Malawi.
+Labeobarbus brevicauda is one of three "large Barbus" species in Lake Malawi.
+[It was formerly placed in the genus Barbus and usually known as Barbus eurystomus, which turns out to be a junior synonym of B. (now Labeobarbus) johnstonii, as discovered by Seegers (1995).
+I thank Denis Tweddle for alerting me to the correct name.]
 It is endemic to the Lake Malawi basin, including the larger inflowing rivers, which it ascends to spawn (Jackson, 1961).
 Indigenous names of this species include "Kadyákola," "Kuju," and "Chikasu."

-Of the other two large barbs in the lake, B. eurystomus is more likely to be confused with B. johnstonii, with which it shares a subterminal mouth and similar general appearance.
+Of the other two large barbs in the lake, L. brevicauda is more likely to be confused with L. johnstonii, with which it shares a subterminal mouth and similar general appearance.
 They can be distinguished as follows (information from Banister & Clarke, 1980: 489):

-The Banister & Clarke (1980) paper, incidentally, is not only a taxonomic revision of those Lake Malawi Barbus species that attain a large size.
+The Banister & Clarke (1980) paper, incidentally, is not only a taxonomic revision of those Lake Malawi "Barbus" species (now Labeobarbus, or "Barbus" in the case of B. litamba) that attain a large size.
 The paper also contains a helpful summary of data on the geological history of Lake Malawi, and a hypothesis of the history of the lake's colonization by fishes.

 Web Author: M. K. Oliver, Ph.D.